fmillion-mnsu/cis444-f25/SYLLABUS.md

 ### Attendance Grading

-Because attendance is very important in small group project work, we will be taking attendance in this course.
-Each time you come to class, you will scan your MavCARD to present your attendance.
+Because attendance is very important in small group project work, we will be taking attendance *randomly* in this course.
+On some randomly chosen days when you come to class, you will scan your MavCARD to present your attendance.
 More details on this will be given in class.

 Attendance grading will comprise 5% of your final course grade.
 However, if attendance becomes a significant concern, your overall grade *may be lowered* due to significantly poor attendance, depending on the circumstances. *In general*, three or more full absences without notifying me of the situation may have a more significant effect on your grade.
 However, I consider attendance on a case-by-case basis - please reach out to me if you have concerns about your ability to attend the class at any point.